Eclipse Software, Inc. Links

 [DMHandbook94]

-"The Data Modeling Handbook", by Reingruber and Gregory, 1994, is an excellent reference for the real-world, advanced data modeler.
+"The Data Modeling Handbook" , by Reingruber and Gregory, 1994, is a good reference for the real-world, advanced data modeler.

 Web Links